streamnative/function-mesh/docs/security.md

 ```

 These settings affect only the controller manager, not Function, Source or Sink
 pods.
+The chart default image declares `USER pulsar`.
+With only
+`runAsNonRoot: true`, kubelet cannot verify that this non-numeric image user is
+non-root and refuses to start the container.
+Set an image-appropriate numeric
-Do not assume every operator image uses the same numeric user ID.
+`runAsUser`, as shown above.
+Do not assume every operator image uses the same
+UID/GID; these values are opt-in, not new chart defaults.

 `controllerManager.automountServiceAccountToken` optionally sets the field on
 the chart-managed ServiceAccount; its default `null` omits the field.
 It has no